PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ```

-This does not mean that there are NO PMs at all, simply an correctly that none of the available PMs at that point are suitable for matching with player 3.
+This does not mean that there are NO Pending Matches at all, but, simply and correctly, that none of the available Pending Matches at that point in the matchmaking process are suitable for matching with player 3.

-Lastly, if player 3 submitted a FindPendingMatchesRequest but hadn't submitted a MatchMakingRequest, he would see:
+*4.* If player 3 submitted a *FindPendingMatchesRequest* but hadn't *previously* submitted a *MatchMakingRequest*, the *FindPendingMatchResponse* would show an error:

 ```